jackcarey/jackcarey/README.md

 ### Hi there 👋 I'm Jack.

-You can find me online at [jackcarey.co.uk](https://jackcarey.co.uk/), or check out my code below.
+You can check out my code below, but my best content is kept up to date on [jackcarey.co.uk](https://jackcarey.co.uk/).

 <!--
 **jackcarey/jackcarey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.